n-thumann/xbox-cloud-server-selector/README.md

 3. Enable `Developer mode` (in the left sidebar in Edge, at the top right in Chrome)
 4. Click `Load Unpacked` and select the `src` directory of this repository

 This is unfortunately needed, because this extension isn't on the Edge Add-ons / Chrome Web Store (yet).
+Also, note that only Edge / Chrome version 111 or higher is supported due to [this feature](https://chromium-review.googlesource.com/c/chromium/src/+/4119014) being used.

 ## Confirming functionality